 *The Supply Fee is non-refundable after September 1st.

-Throughout the year, students will also write for five different purposes: journal, expository, descriptive, narrative, and persuasive.
-Using WriteShop II, students will have the opportunity to learn how to construct various essays.
-Students will also learn editing skills.
-By the end of the year, students will have a written portfolio and have done a few speaking presentations.
+Utilizing WriteShop II, students will write for five different purposes: journal, expository, descriptive, narrative, and persuasive.
+Students will practice editing skills by completing the writing process for each composition: brainstorm (prewriting), draft (sloppy copy), revision, and final copy.
+By the end of the year, students will have a written portfolio and have participated in a few speaking presentations.
 Students will receive tips on how to speak to an audience throughout the year.

 Textbooks: WriteShop II Student Workbook

-Parents provide all novels and WriteShop Student Workbook for the class
+Parents provide all novels and WriteShop II Student Workbook for the class.

-Materials Needed: 1-inch 3-ring binder, notebook paper, 8 dividers, colored pencils, sticky notes (2 packs) and a highlighter.
+Materials Needed: 2 inch 3-ring binder, notebook paper, 8 dividers, sticky notes (2 pads), a highlighter, and colored pencils.

 Class time: 2 hours, once weekly